zebedeeLewis/management-dashboard/README.md

   In addition to the environment variables defined by the python system and the Django framework, This app makes use of the following additional environment variables:
-  1. `DEVELOPMENT`: used to determine whether the app is in development, testing, or production mode.
+  1. `RUN_MODE`: used to determine whether the app is in development, testing, or production mode.
 Accepted values are `development`, `production` or `testing`.
-  2. `PROJECT_ROOT`: the path to the projects root directory.
-  3. `FLY_APP_NAME`: this is a value set by the fly.io server.
+  3. `HOST`: this is a value set by the fly.io server.
 This is only used in production mode.
   4. `SECRET_KEY`: the django secret key
+  5. `PORT`: the port on which the app is listening.

-  When the `DEVELOPMENT` environment variable is set to 'development', the following takes place in `settings.py`:
+  When the `RUN_MODE` environment variable is set to 'development', the following takes place in `settings.py`:
   1. `SECRET_KEY` is set to a rondom hardcoded value just to ensure that the key is not empty (which would cause an error).
   2. `ALLOWED_HOSTS` is set to an empty list.
   3. `DEBUG` is set to `True`.

-  When `DEVELOPMENT` environment variable is set to 'production', the following takes place in `settings.py`:
+  When `RUN_MODE` environment variable is set to 'production', the following takes place in `settings.py`:
   1. `SECRET_KEY` is set to the value of the `SECRET_KEY` environment variable.
 Note that if the environment variable is not set the app will